dbcook/openrocket-database/README.md

 The balsa parts lists mostly do not show shoulder lengths, while the tube listings give full dimensions.
 No mass/weight data is given.
 BMS makes a significant number of their own unique centering rings.
+Bill Saindon has privately provided a list of shoulder lengths for all the balsa parts that have shoulders.

 The BMS part numbering is somewhat Estes-like, but with considerable modifications.
 The classic Estes tube series numbers (5, 20, 50, 55, 60, 70, 80) appear